bkarr/libshr/README.md

       list			list of queues
       monitor		monitors queue for events
       remove		remove item from queue
-      watch			listen for add to empty queue
+      listen		listen for add to empty queue call			call when there are removes on empty queue

        modifiers		 effects
       -----------		---------